nactio/nact/README.md

 An actor alone is a somewhat useless construct; actors need to work together.
 Actors can send messages to one another by using the `dispatch` method.

+The third parameter of `dispatch` is who the sender is.
+This parameter is very useful in allowing an actor to service requests without knowing explicitly who the sender is.

 In this example, the actors Ping and Pong are playing a perfect ping-pong match.
-To start the match, we dispatch a message to Ping as Pong.
+To start the match, we dispatch a message to Ping as Pong use this third parameter.

-The second parameter of `dispatch` is who the sender.
-This parameter is very useful in allowing an actor to service requests without knowing explicitly who the sender is.

 > Note: Ping is behaving in an asynchronous manner, however it won't handle the next message until the previous
 > execution has fully resolved.